Gankra/thesis/thesis.md

 often exactly where privacy kicks in, preventing consumers of the API from doing arbitrarily bad things to the state unsafe code relies on.

-This thesis focuses primarily on these safe abstractions.
+This rest of this thesis focuses primarily on these safe abstractions.
 A good safe abstraction must have many properties:

 * Safety: Using the abstraction inappropriately cannot violate Rust's safety guarantees.